Comprehensive, whole-patient care for tick-borne illness and alpha-gal syndrome.

 Gerald Yukevich, MD

-More than 30 years treating tick-related conditions on Martha's Vineyard.
-Board-certified internist, MPH from Harvard.
-Oversees clinical protocols and sees patients directly.
+Gerry has more than 30 years of experience treating tick-related health conditions on Martha's Vineyard.
+He is a board-certified internist and holds an MPH from Harvard.
+Gerry oversees all Tick Center clinical protocols and is available to see patients directly.

 Katherine Friedman, MSN, RN-C, FNP